Insurance is Complicated. Let us Take Some of the Mystery Out.

 You must comply with any PCF inquiries to ensure proper coverage with both LAMMICO and the PCF -- even if the corporation has been dissolved.
 If you do not respond to the inquiry, the PCF may determine that your corporation was not enrolled.
 Also, LAMMICO may not be able to support coverage for a non-enrolled corporation.

 LAMMICO is committed to ensuring that you have the necessary coverage to protect yourself and your corporation.
-If you have any questions, please contact the LAMMICO Marketing Department at 504.831.3756 or 800.452.2120.
+If you have any questions, please contact the LAMMICO Business Development and Sales Department at 504.831.3756 or 800.452.2120.

 How LAMMICO Determines Premiums